Alexander's Campaign > Battle of Issus

 Troops and battle paragraph...

-The Battle of Issus would be a resonating victory for Alexander and directly force the Achaemenid Empire into the final struggle for its survival at the Battle of Guagemela after Alexander first conquered the Persian territories of Phoenicia and Egypt.
+The Battle of Issus would be a resonating victory for Alexander and directly force the Achaemenid Empire into the final struggle for its survival at the Battle of Guagemela after Alexander first conquered the Persian satrapies of Phoenicia and Egypt.

 When Alexander won his decisive victory at the Granicus and marched through Asia Minor claiming every territory along the way this was viewed as a great insult to the Persian leaders and could not be allowed to stand.
 After first sending his general Memnon to tend with Alexander, Darius III himself decided it was time to supervise the destruction of Alexander.